israelias/synonym-search/README.md

 #### Typography

 - The font family is set to an array of system fonts in order to adapt to device/platform/user configuration and avoid depending on an explicit typeface.
-A `commonSettings` object in `theme.context.js` contains a list of these overrides, which is merged with Material-UI's theme provider.
+A `commonSettings` object in `theme.context.tsx` contains a list of these overrides, which is merged with Material-UI's theme provider.
 See [Material-UI Global-css](https://material-ui.com/customization/globals/#global-css)

     <details><summary> commonSettings </summary>